Eigen-Robotics/Eigen-Robotics/README.md

   - focus on moving small pieces and building up the tests as you go
 - finally a renaming of the root package

-Currently the `eigen_monster` package is a metadata package through which the rest of the packages and their PEP 735 extras are installable. `eigen_monster` defines these through its own extras.
+Currently the `eigen_robotics` package is a metadata package through which the rest of the packages and their PEP 735 extras are installable. `eigen_robotics` defines these through its own extras.

 ## Migrating Code over